aoriani/Cliffnotes/Classes.md

     println("Radar is a palindrome: ${"radar".isPalindrome}") // true
 }
 ```
 Beware that extensions on Kotlin are pure syntactic sugar.
-You are not actually adding new methods or properties to the receiver class.
+You are not actually adding any new methods or properties to the receiver class.
 You only get the convenience of using the extensions as if they were defined by the receiver class.
-Therefore extensions only have access to public members of the receiver class and extension properties have no backing field.
-That is why the `String.isPalindrome` had to be defined thru a custom _getter_.
+Therefore extensions have access only to public members of the receiver class.
+Extension properties have no backing field.
+That is why the `String.isPalindrome` has to be defined thru a custom _getter_.

 ## Visibility modifiers

+## Constructors and initialization blocks

 ## Enum classes